LuismiBarcos/questions-docs/README.md

 ## How to answer other users
 To create an answer, it has to select the question that wants to answer.
 At the bottom of the detail page of the question, the user will found the CKEditor to create an answer.
-Also, it is possible to create responses to other answers.
+Also, it is possible to create comments in the answers.
 To do this, the user should click on the "Reply" button at the bottom of an answer.

 <img src="images/answer-question.png" alt="Answer a question" width="520"/>